SidneyFC17/fieloelr/doc/FD-ELR Functional Documentation.md

 ## 7. Creating Module Dependencies
 A module can be dependent of one or more other modules, this is, it could only be taken after member approval on the predecessors modules.
-To determine wich are the predecessors modules, the administrator goes to the Module details page and clicks the *New* button in the right upper corner of the Modules Dependencies related list.
+To determine which are the predecessors modules, the administrator goes to the Module details page and clicks the *New* button in the right upper corner of the Modules Dependencies related list.
 He can type part of the predecessor module name.
 The complete name of the module will be shown in the list.
-The administrator selects the module by clicking its name and presses the *Save* button*.
+The administrator selects the module by clicking its name and presses the *Save* button.
 This action must be repeated for each dependency.

 ## 8. Activating  or Inactivating a Course